 For the ways in which you can control symptoms of IBS without taking medicine, keep on reading.

 Exercise works to help IBS in two ways.
-First, Raj says that moving your body moves your colon and, as a result, helps alleviate abdominal discomfort.
-And second, Rosenberg points out that exercise has been proven to reduce stress, which he says can help with perceived discomfort.
+First, Raj points out that moving your body moves your colon and, as a result, helps alleviate abdominal discomfort.
+And second, Rosenberg says that exercise has been proven to reduce stress, which he says can help with perceived discomfort.
 So, if you have IBS, it's likely that a workout plan of sorts is beneficial.

 Avoid Hard-to-Digest Foods